-At the core of CREATE you find a group of young researchers supervised by principal investigators.
-These PI’s develop new and exciting research avenues and collaborate closely with Pre PhD fellows and students.
-Pre PhD fellows have recently graduated and are pursuing an academic career.
-Student assistants help the CREATE staff, facilitate Pre PhD research, and develop their own projects.
+At the core of CREATE you find a group of (young) researchers supervised by principal investigators.
+These PI’s develop new and exciting research avenues and collaborate closely with Postdoctoral researchers, PhD researchers, Pre PhD fellows and students.
+Assistants help the CREATE staff, facilitate Pre PhD research, and develop their own projects.
 Data scientists and programmers assist where necessary.

 If you would like to contact the CREATE Team for any questions or inquiries, please email us at email@example.com

 Prof. dr. Julia Noordegraaf CREATE’s project leader is Professor of Heritage and Digital Culture and director of the Amsterdam Centre for Cultural Heritage and Identity (ACHI).